rumayor-javier/rumayor-javier/README.md

   <h3 align="center">
     I'm a front-end developer from Guadalajara, México.
 Decent experience developing web stuff, mainly e-commerces.
-I began my career as a developer in 2019.
-I'm a self-taught developer and got a computer science degree too.
+I began my career as a developer in 2019 as a self-taught and recently got a computer science degree too.
   </h3>
   <hr />
 </div>